KillianRolland/KillianRolland-Navigation-goals-and-battery-monitoring-TB3/README.md

 For these files, I modified the following things :
   - amcl.launch in turtlebot3_navigation for setting the initial pose of the robot (in front of the dock);
   - turtlebot3_teleop_key for having the instructions in french
-  - automatic_parking_vision (the node) line 240, with that, the node kill himself after going to the base
+  - automatic_parking_vision (the node) line 240, with that, the node kill itself after going to the base

 Web_App his my current work, I am trying to replace the usage of the terminal by a graphical user interface using a Web application.
 For the moment, I followed the next tuto :https://medium.com/husarion-blog/bootstrap-4-ros-creating-a-web-ui-for-your-robot-9a77a8e373f9.
 With that I can control the TB3 with a Joystick and see the camera view.